-Supporters planning on visiting the first checkpoint in Great Thurlow are encouraged to park near the Cock Inn (CB9 7LA) or near the crossroads, where it is a short walk either along the pavement or along the Stour Valley Path itself to the checkpoint location.
+Supporters planning on visiting the first checkpoint in Great Thurlow are requested not to park near the aid station due to farm vehicles using the narrow read.
+We would encourage supporters to park near the church or near the crossroads.
 Be warned, the roads are narrow and facilities are limited around this particular aid station location early in the morning.

-Additionally, we request that supporters do not park in the cricket club carpark in Long Melford.
-There should be parking spaces in the streets nearby.
+Additionally, we request that supporters do not park in the cricket club car park in Long Melford.
+There should be parking spaces on the B1064 nearby.

 In addition to the checkpoint locations, there are also a number of other scenic points along the route suitable for parking, supporting and refreshments.
 For example: